tastyigniter/docs/installation.md

 TastyIgniter has basic configuration that should be applied to your webserver.
 Common webservers and their configuration can be found below.

-**Apache configuration**
+#### Apache configuration

-TastyIgniter includes a `.htaccess` file - make sure it's been uploaded correctly.
-**There are some extra system requirements if your webserver is running Apache, `mod_rewrite` should be installed and enabled and the `AllowOverride` option should be switched on.**
+TastyIgniter includes a [`.htaccess`](https://github.com/tastyigniter/TastyIgniter/blob/master/public/.htaccess) file - make sure it's been uploaded correctly.
+The `.htaccess` file is located in the `public` directory of your TastyIgniter installation.
+There are some extra system requirements if your webserver is running Apache, `mod_rewrite` should be installed and enabled and the `AllowOverride` option should be switched on.

 ```apache
 <Directory "/path/to/tastyigniter/public">